IliaIdakiev/angular-cli-ssr/README.md

 * Building the app:

-  ---
-  1. NODE (Preferred way)
-    * build for node - `gulp build_all`
+    * build for node - `gulp`

-    * Running application with node - `node ./out/server.js` or simply `npm run serve` or `yarn serve` -> [http://localhost:8080/](http://localhost:8080/)
+    * Running application with node - `node ./out-server/server.js` or simply `npm run ssr-serve` or `yarn ssr-serve` -> [http://localhost:8080/](http://localhost:8080/)

-    All files are compiled to es2015 and extracted to the `out` folder.
+    All server files are compiled to es2015 and extracted to the `out-server` folder.
+All browser files are inside the `dist` folder.

-  ---
-  2. TS NODE (Error-prone way)
-    * build for ts-node - `gulp`

-      There are two build steps.
-        1. AOT using `ng build` - generates the angular bundles used in the browser.
-        2. AOT using `ngc` - generates the angular factories used on the server.
-This creates the module factory that is used inside `src/server.ts`

-    * Running application with ts-node - `node_modules/.bin/ts-node ./src/server.ts` or simply `npm run ts_serve` or `yarn ts_serve` -> [http://localhost:8080/](http://localhost:8080/)

-      Since `ts-node` is used to run the server it's necessary to have the `src` folder present at all time.
-However, if we want to use `node` instead of `ts-node` use the steps bellow.

-  ---

 Code separation: